 - The Children’s Safeguarding Assurance Partnership (CSAP) and Local Safeguarding Adults Board both have multi-agency policies and procedures that include modern day slavery and human trafficking.
 These include descriptions of modern day slavery and human trafficking, outlines of the processes used to ensure the victims are supported and safeguarded and links to further information from other organisations.
 Safeguarding concerns about adults should be reported by calling 01253 477592 (in office hours) or 01253 477600 (out of office hours); and about children by calling 01253 477299 (24 hours)

-- Responsible Procurement: Responsible procurement plays an integral part of Blackpool Council’s procurement process.
-The Blackpool Council Procurement Strategy contains a commitment to ensure equality, transparency and accountability.
-Invitations to Quote include a statement of Corporate Social Responsibility which encourages contractors to adopt the principles of ethical procurement, including that employment is freely given; working conditions are safe; child labour is not used; living wages are paid; and there is no inhumane treatment
+- Responsible procurement: Responsible procurement plays an integral part of Blackpool Council’s procurement process.
+The Blackpool Council Procurement Strategy (2023 to 2027) contains a commitment to ensure transparency, sustainability and equality are fully embedded into the council’s processes and that local and national priorities are fully considered.
+Invitations to quote include a statement of Corporate Social Responsibility which encourages contractors to adopt the principles of ethical procurement, including that employment is freely given; working conditions are safe; child labour is not used; living wages are paid; and there is no inhumane treatment

-- Equality and Diversity: The council’s Equality and Diversity Goals outline the council's commitment to integrating equality of opportunity and respect for diversity into all aspects of its activity.
-The overall aim is to: eliminate unlawful discrimination; promote equality of opportunity; promote equality of access; and promote good relations between diverse communities in the council's employment policies and practices, in service delivery and in engagement with partners and communities in the town
+- Equality and Diversity: The council’s equality objectives outline the council's commitment to integrating equality of opportunity and respect for diversity into all aspects of its activity.
+The objectives are:

 When these policies are reviewed, the council will consider whether further measures to strengthen their direct impact on modern slavery and trafficking is necessary.